k-galvin/lmu-cmsi-3801-homework/README.md

 In this assignment, I coded in Lua for the first time and got more practice with Python and JavaScript.
 This homework explored many topics including file processing, classes, and generators.

+### Homework 2: Enterprise Languages

+This homework assignment allowed me to refamiliarize myself with Java and get new exposure to Swift and Kotlin.
+I learned about object orientation and worked with classes, structs, and enums.
+I learned about the pros and cons of the different languages and their similarities and differences.

 ## Testing Instructions

 The test files are included in the repo already.
 They are available for YOU!
 They will help you not only learn the languages and concepts covered in this course, but to help you with professional practice.
 You should get accustomed to writing code to make tests pass.
 As you grow in your profession, you will get used to writing your tests early.